barchart/alerting-service-public/docs/content/concepts/data_structures.md

 }
 ```

+_Refer to [```Schema.Alert```](/content/sdk/lib-data?id=schemaalert) for a formal definition._

 ### Condition

-_Refer to [```Schema.Condition```](/content/sdk/lib-data?id=schemacondition) for a formal definition._

-**A "condition" is a statement that is evaluated by the backend (as streaming data is processed).** For example, "Apple stock's last price is higher than $600" is a condition.
+**A "condition" is a logical statement which is repeatedly evaluated as streaming data is processed.** For example, "The price of Apple stock is higher than $600" is a condition.
 A "condition" belongs to an alert.

-Here is an object — using the fewest fields necessary — to create a condition (for use with a new alert):
+Here is an example — using the fewest fields necessary — to create a condition (for use with an alert):

 ```json (psuedo)
 {